Please use the links below to access district plans:

 B. Identification of School Teams

 The Watervliet City School District has created a district-wide school safety team and building-level emergency response teams for every school building.
 Both consist of, but are not limited to, representatives of the school board, students, teachers, staff, administrators, parent organizations, school safety personnel, law enforcement and other first responders.
-The District-Wide Team Membership is as follows:
+The District-Wide Team for the 2023-2024 school year was appointed by the Board of Education on July 6, 2023.
+Membership is as follows: